 PuTTY is a client program for the SSH, Telnet and Rlogin network protocols.

 These protocols are all used to run a remote session on a computer, over a network.
 PuTTY implements the client end of that session: the end at which the session is displayed, rather than the end at which it runs.

 Basically, PuTTY creates a remote connection between your computer and the Raspberry PI device, so that you may operate the Raspberry PI from your computer.

 You can download Putty here – For Windows PC download, putty.exe for Windows on Intel x86

 Not ready for the wonders of computer programming?
 Just want to be able to use Microsoft Word or figure out Windows 10?
 Don’t worry, we got you covered, check out the Computer Q&A resource page on our website.
-Also, there are free online courses offered through Universal Class and Learning Express.
+Also, there are free online courses offered through Learning Express and LinkedIn Learning.

 Check them out here by signing in with your library card!